nderonsart/mlops_project/README.md

     - **exploratory_analysis.ipynb** : notebook used to explore the data to discover it.
     - **model_design.ipynb** : notebook used to preprocess the data and train a first model.
 - The folder Data containing the data used to train and evaluate the model.
 - The file requirements.txt containing the python dependencies of the conda environment.
-The file has been generated using the command ```conda list -e > requirements.txt```.
+To install these versions you have to type the following command in your conda environment: ```pip install -r requirements.txt```.